HuangChiEn/easy_config/docs/md_bkup/About.md

-#### easy_configer version : 2.1.2
+#### easy_configer version : 2.2.0

 ![easy-configer logo](assets/logo.png)

 ### Configeruating the program in an easy-way ✨
-This is a light-weight solution for configurating the python program. <br>
-Hope this repository make every user control their large project with easier ~ ~
+I'm willing to provide a light-weight solution for configurating your python program.
+Hope this repository make every user control their large project more easier ~ ~

 ### Introduction 📝
 With the python project go into large-scale, a lot of argument will be required to control the complex business logic, user may need a simple way to load configurations through a file eventually.
 Their exists various package cover part of function and offer some solution to tackle the mentioned problem.